Syracuse Orange women's ice hockey

-Syracuse Orange women's ice hockey is a college ice hockey program that has represented Syracuse University in National Collegiate Athletic Association (NCAA) Division I and College Hockey America (CHA) since the 2008–09 season.
+Syracuse Orange women's ice hockey is a college ice hockey program that has represented Syracuse University in National Collegiate Athletic Association (NCAA) Division I and Atlantic Hockey America (AHA).
+The Orange joined AHA at the conference's creation after the 2023–24 season, when College Hockey America (CHA), the Orange's home since the 2008–09 season, merged with the Atlantic Hockey Association.
 Syracuse plays its home games at Tennity Ice Skating Pavilion in Syracuse, New York.

 History

 2008–09 season

 On March 6, 2008, it was announced that the Orange would join College Hockey America.
 Syracuse was the fifth school to join the conference for women's hockey.

 Paul Flanagan, who coached the St. Lawrence Skating Saints women's ice hockey program to five NCAA Frozen Four appearances was appointed as the first coach for the Orange women's ice hockey program.
 Flanagan had been the 2001 ECAC and American Hockey Coaches Association Coach of the Year.
 For the inaugural season, Flanagan was joined by Graham Thomas, who played for Mannheim Jung Adler in Germany, and Erin O'Brien, a two-time All-American at Plattsburgh State, an NCAA Division III school for women's ice hockey.